Translating Love and Revolution: My Journey with Woodstock by Michelle Montebello

 I often share insights into the art of translation — a delicate balance between accuracy and creativity, between honoring the author's voice and speaking to new readers.

-It means letting time, music, and humanity pass through you, and shaping that current into words that feel both faithful and new.
+Woodstock reaffirmed for me that translation is not just linguistic work; it's emotional craftsmanship.
+It means letting time, music, and humanity pass through you, and channeling that current into words that feel both faithful and new.

-A Message for Italian Readers
+A Message for Readers

 I can’t wait for Italian readers to dive into Woodstock and experience the warmth, courage, and tenderness of Michelle Montebello’s storytelling.
+This story deserves to be read, felt, and remembered — and I'm so proud to have been the one to bring it home.

 Add comment